tberg12/ocular/README.md

 * `-lmPath`: Output Language Model file path.
 Required.

 * `-textPath`: Path to the text files (or directory hierarchies) for training the LM.
 For each entry, the entire directory will be recursively searched for any files that do not start with a dot (`.`).
 For a multilingual (code-switching) model, give multiple comma-separated files with language names: `"english->texts/english/,spanish->texts/spanish/,french->texts/french/"`.
-If spaces are used, be sure to wrap the whole string with "quotes".).
+Be sure to wrap the whole string with "quotes" if multiple languages are used.
 Required.

 * `-languagePriors`: Prior probability of each language; ignore for uniform priors.
-Give multiple comma-separated language/prior pairs: `english->0.7,spanish->0.2,french->0.1`.
-If spaces are used, be sure to wrap the whole string with "quotes".
+Give multiple comma-separated language/prior pairs: `"english->0.7,spanish->0.2,french->0.1"`.
+Be sure to wrap the whole string with "quotes" if multiple languages are used.
 (Only relevant if multiple languages used.)
 Default: uniform priors

 * `-pKeepSameLanguage`: Prior probability of sticking with the same language when moving between words in a code-switch model transition model.
 (Only relevant if multiple languages used.)
 Default: 0.999999

 * `-alternateSpellingReplacementPaths`: Paths to Alternate Spelling Replacement files.
 If just a simple path is given, the replacements will be applied to all languages.
-For language-specific replacements, give multiple comma-separated language/path pairs: `english->rules/en.txt,spanish->rules/sp.txt,french->rules/fr.txt`.
-If spaces are used, be sure to wrap the whole string with "quotes".
+For language-specific replacements, give multiple comma-separated language/path pairs: `"english->rules/en.txt,spanish->rules/sp.txt,french->rules/fr.txt"`.
+Be sure to wrap the whole string with "quotes" if multiple languages are used.
 Any languages for which no replacements are needed can be safely ignored.
 Default: no replacements

 * `-insertLongS`: Use separate character type for long s.